 But you need a large-scale inventory of your employees’ feelings and sentiments to put those more frequent insights into context.

 Interested in learning how technology can help you improving employee morale and job satisfaction?
 Learn more about our people analytics and employee engagement software.
-You can also download your free employee satisfaction survey template here.
+You can also download your free employee engagement and satisfaction survey template here.